dreamcatcher-tech/network/ideas/Dreamcatcher/Blockchain purpose.md

 Take 30% of gpu costs

 If AI is a context gobbler, then blockchain becomes a high precision context preserver.
 It represents the ideal form of context, and so the AI in and AI app acts as a context transformer, where it compresses it down into a blockchain context.

+It is a system where if you put more energy in, it will improve quality / destroy entropy.
+The hash based nature of the blockchain makes it indestructible, so it can never degrade backwards.

+The AI as context absorber takes away from everyone the distinction of their outputs, whilst the blockchain records the uniqueness of their efforts.
+As the context transformer, it does what it likes with the generated novelty.
+The Attribution AI fairly pays out to those contributions, so you lose the right to be different for anything other than novelty.